carlos-moy-gra/carlos-moy-gra/README.md

 **carlos-moy-gra/carlos-moy-gra** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 **[ENG]** Hi!
-My name is Carlos Moyano, and I'm a Spanish Computer Science Engineer who is currently pursuing a M.Sc. in Data Science at UPC (Barcelona, Spain).
-I am currently doing an internship as Machine Learning Engineer at HEIG-VD (Yverdon-les-Bains, Switzerland).
+My name is Carlos Moyano, and I am a Spanish Data Scientist and Computer Science Engineer.

 **[ES]** ¡Hola!
-Mi nombre es Carlos Moyano, y soy un Ingeniero Informático español que actualmente estudia un Máster en Ciencia de Datos en la UPC (Barcelona, España).
-En estos momentos estoy realizando unas prácticas como Machine Learning Engineer en la HEIG-VD (Yverdon-les-Bains, Suiza).
+Mi nombre es Carlos Moyano, y soy un Científico de Datos e Ingeniero Informático español.

 📫 **How to reach me:** carlos@carlosmoy.tech is my personal email and the one I track the most!